Malinda Kathleen Reese: Twisted Translations

-Twisted Translations (formerly Google Translate Sings and Translator Fails) is Reese's initial YouTube channel, in which she translates song lyrics and other texts through Google Translate, through other languages and back into English, to create a parody of the song or text.
+Twisted Translations (formerly Google Translate Sings and Translator Fails) is Reese's initial YouTube channel, in which she translates song lyrics and other texts through Google Translate from English through other languages and back into English to create a parody of the song or text.

 She came up with the idea of Twisted Translations while she was a student at Vassar College.
 After watching a video of "Let It Go" sung in various languages, she noticed that the Spanish translation wasn't exact.
 Her college friends began using Google Translate to create humorous alternatives to famous works of literature, inspiring Reese to do the same with song lyrics.
 Her first translation video was uploaded on February 10, 2014, and quickly went viral, amassing one million views within a week.
 On February 14, she announced on YouTube that she would create more translation videos.
-Other Twisted Translations songs include songs from Mulan, "One Day I'll Fly Away" from Moulin Rouge! and "Hello" by Adele.
-In her Twisted Translations song videos, she often dresses as the character or singer of the song.
-In 2022, via Instagram Stories, Malinda revealed she was done doing Google Translate Sings as she “doesn’t find the time” to do them anymore, due to her focus on her more successful tiktok.
+Other Twisted Translations songs include songs from Mulan, "One Day I'll Fly Away" from Moulin Rouge!, and "Hello" by Adele.
+In February 2024 she announced that she would be moving on from the channel after 10 years, having felt the project was "complete."

 MALINDA channel

 In 2018, she launched another YouTube channel, MALINDA, which contains vlogs, song covers, and comedic songs, as well as her original songs.
 In March 2019, the channel surpassed 100,000 subscribers.
+In January 2025 the „MALINDA” YT Channel had 1.75 million subs.